 -- Page 1--

-with them on Lightning Ridge.
+and invited me me to explore some caves with them on Lightning Ridge.

 How could I resist?
-With nice weather, good friends and the itch for caving,
+With nice weather, good friends, and the itch for caving,

 it would be a great day.